Common Sense Ships and Airships

 • Airships have lower damage threshold due to lighter construction.
 Adding armor to increase damage threshold will reduce cargo and passenger capacity.

-• Airships have +1 Dex and -1 Str and Con versus ships of similar size.
+• Airships have +1 Dex and -1 Str and Con versus ships of similar size, which means +1 AC for airships—hard to hit things that can move up and down, too!

-• Airship weapons are of lighter construction and have less HP.
+• Airship weapons are of lighter construction and have less HP and passenger capacity.

 Airships vs. Sea ships